S2-modders/Settlers-DNG-lobby-emulator/Readme.md

 - [x] launch new lobby with other players
 - [x] port check when hosting game, prefer direct connection
 - [x] automatic creation of TCP bridge if direct connection fails
+- [ ] automatic disconnect from TCP bridge when user leaves multiplayer screen
 - [ ] see all created games with default filter (cannot get this to work :(( - kinda workaround with dll hack for now)

 ### Credits